 Skipper, a Greenville native, graduated from Auburn University with a degree in Computer Engineering.

 As a bi-vocational pastor, Skipper makes good use of his degree working as a software engineer at his father’s business Montgomery Technology Incorporated.

 Skipper provides most of the design and low-leveling programming for many of the products produced by the company.

 Skipper, who has been a pastor for 10 years, says he knew this was the path for him at a very young age.
 “At seventeen I thought the Lord was calling to go down this path,” he said.

 While earning his degree in Auburn, Skipper worked as a part-time youth minister and became an education minister after he completed his degree and moved back to Greenville.

-Skipper has also worked in many different churches throughout the local area including serving as the pastor of Ebenezer East Baptist Church for five years.
+Skipper has worked in many different churches throughout the area.
+For example, he served as pastor of Ebenezer East Baptist Church for five years.

 When asked about how he felt about the opportunity to serve Antioch, Skipper stated he was very excited.
 “I’ve always heard really good things about the church.
 The people there are well respected and very loving.
 I look forward to working with them,” he said.